rgundelli/ImageClassifier/README.md

 # ImageClassifier

-Click [here](https://rgundelli.github.io) to see the image classification in working.
+Click [here](https://rgundelli.github.io) to see the image classifier application in working.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.